github/site-policy/Policies/github-terms-of-service.md

 ### N. Disclaimer of Warranties
 **Short version:** *We provide our service as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*

+You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Service.
+GitHub disclaims warranties.
+When you need to know the precise details of the disclaimer, read the rest of this section N. If you don't need to know any more details, you can skip to the next section.

 GitHub provides the Website and the Service “as is” and “as available,” without warranty of any kind.
 Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, regarding the Website and the Service including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy and non-infringement.

 GitHub does not warrant that the Service will meet your requirements; that the Service will be uninterrupted, timely, secure, or error-free; that the information provided through the Service is accurate, reliable or correct; that any defects or errors will be corrected; that the Service will be available at any particular time or location; or that the Service is free of viruses or other harmful components.
-You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Service.

 ### O. Limitation of Liability
 **Short version:** *We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.*

+GitHub limits its liability.
+When you need to know the precise details of the limitation, read the rest of this section O. If you don't need to know any more details, you can skip to the next section.

 You understand and agree that we will not be liable to you or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising, that result from